Non-canonical extension of theta-functions and modular integrability of theta-constants

 \subsection{The Weierstrass functions}

 We use the conventional Weierstrassian notation \cite{we2}

-and the same notation of arguments for $\sigma$ and $\zeta$.
-Invariants $(g_2^{},\,g_3^{})$ are functions of periods $(2\om,2\omp)$ (and vice versa) and modulus \mbox{$\tau=\omp\!/\om$}.
+Invariants $(\g2,\,\g3)$ are functions of periods $(2\om,2\om')$ (and vice versa) and modulus \mbox{$\tau=\om'\!/\om$}.
 They are defined by the well-known Weierstrass--Eisenstein series \cite{we,eisenstein,weil} which are, however, entirely unsuited for numeric computations.
-Hurwitz, in his dissertation \cite[p.~547]{hurwitz}, found a nice transition to the function Lambert series \cite{apostol} which are used in theories, have applications, and are most effective in computations:
+Hurwitz, in his dissertation \cite[p.~547]{hurwitz}, found a nice transition to the Lambert series \cite{apostol}